Uniform Inference on High-dimensional Spatial Panel Networks: Model and Estimation

-where $W$ and $\Delta$ are $p\times p$ matrices with the $j$-th row given by $w_j^\top$ and $\delta_j^\top$, respectively.
-Without loss of generality, suppose it is known that there exist $j,k$ ($k\neq j$) such that $W_{j,k}\neq0$ and $\Delta_{j,k}=0$, which ensures that the regression does not suffer from multicollinearity.
-In reality, $W$ does not need to be sparse.
-On the other hand, it is noted from the literature that the classical spatial estimator for $\rho$, e.g., the IV estimator, would not be consistent if the misspecification error $\Delta$ is too large; see recent work by \cite{lewbel2019social}.
+Following the spatial econometrics literature, we assume that $|(\rho^0W+\Delta^0)^t|_\infty\leq|c|^t$ with some $|c|<1$ to ensure the stationarity of the model.
+Without loss of generality, for identification purposes, suppose it is known that there exist $j^*,k^*$ ($k^*\neq j^*$) such that $W_{j^*k^*}\neq0$ and $\Delta^0_{j^*k^*}=0$.
+This implies that at least one of the non-zero actual links can be correctly specified by the observed linkage.
+This assumption ensures that the regression does not suffer from multicollinearity.

-Consider a social network as a particular example. $y_{j,t}$ can be an indicator measuring the popularity of individual $j$ at time $t$, such as the number of followers or likes, and $W_{j,k}$ indicates the link (e.g. friendship) from $k$ to $j$ in the social system.
+In reality, $W$ might be either sparse or dense.
+On the other hand, it is noted in the literature that the classical spatial estimator for $\rho^0$, such as the IV estimator, would not be consistent if the misspecification error $\Delta^0$ is too dense; see recent works by \cite{lewbel2023estimating,lewbel2023ignoring}.
+We therefore posit that $\Delta^0$ is approximately sparse, though the observed or actual network structure may not necessarily be sparse.